Adel St John The Baptist

 UNDERSTANDING THE ARTS

-P.E. – This half term in P.E. we will focus on gymnastics and Tag Rugby.
+P.E. – This half term in P.E. we will focus on rugby and gymnastics.
 P.E.
-Sessions are on Wednesday and Friday so please send your child to school already dressed in their P.E. kit.
+Sessions are on Monday & Thursday, so please send your

 Things to remember: